Complete guide to different types of level transmitters

 Capacitance level transmitter

-Capacitance level transmitters take their name from capacitors.
-In other words, the electrical circuit element which temporarily stores energy for a circuit to use.
-Capacitors store energy between two insulated electrodes.
-A non-conductive medium is placed between the two electrodes to help store electrical charge.
-The more dielectric the medium, the more energy can be stored.
-So capacitance level transmitters, therefore, use the liquid in a tank as a dielectric medium between two or more electrodes.
+Capacitance level transmitters derive their name from capacitors, which are electrical circuit elements that store energy for the circuit to utilize.
+Capacitors store energy between two insulated electrodes, with a non-conductive medium placed between them to facilitate the storage of electrical charge.
+The effectiveness of the energy storage depends on the dielectric properties of the medium.
+Hence, capacitance level transmitters employ the liquid within a tank as a dielectric medium between two or more electrodes.

 Hydrostatic level transmitter